DeFi infrastructure: Short playbook for scaling, securing, and optimizing DeFi projects

 Acceptance thresholds (example)

-• Private tx inclusion success > 99.9% with median inclusion under 2 blocks; no leakage to public mempool.
+• Private tx inclusion success > 99.9% with median inclusion under 2 blocks; no observed leakage to the public mempool in acceptance tests and continuous monitoring.

 • Failover time from POP loss to steady SLO < 30 seconds without client restarts.